 Sadly, when a person has a fever or cough, the lungs would have been 50% Fibrosis.

 And at this stage, it’s fatal.

-Nevertheless, it’s to go for a medical test to confirm your status.
+Nevertheless, it’s good to go for a medical test to confirm your status.

 The following are tips for travelers on how to protect yourself from coronavirus during travels.

 - Book flight with trustworthy and established companies.

 - You can also book with businesses that offer a reasonable degree of protection.

 - Get travel insurance